gzweigle/open-hybrid-piano/hardware/kicad_general.md

 ### Versions
 Library directories are versioned in case future KiCad changes force library changes.
 * kicad_libraries_v0 - Version 0.
-Works for KiCad 7.
+Works with files for KiCad 7.
+* kicad_libraries_v1 - Version 1.
+Works with files for KiCad 8.

 ### Use

 Should be possible to load a KiCad project, view the schematic, view the PCB, and send files for fabrication without loading the *stem piano* specific symbol and footprint libraries.

-To add *stem piano* symbol and footprint libraries, see the KiCad documentation for symbol and footprint library management.
+To add the *stem piano* symbol and footprint libraries in this directory, see the KiCad documentation for symbol and footprint library management.

+* Use the Nickname *stem_piano_footprints* in KiCad when loading the footprint libraries.
+* Use the Nickname *stem_piano_symbols* in KiCad when loading the symbol libraries.

-### Contents
+### KiCad 7 Contents

 * Project-specific symbols file.
 Use with schematic editor. [kicad_libraries_v0/stem_piano_symbols.kicad_sym](kicad_libraries_v0/stem_piano_symbols.kicad_sym)
 * Directory of project-specific footprints for the printed circuit board (PCB) layout: [kicad_libraries_v0/stem_piano_footprints.pretty/](kicad_libraries_v0/stem_piano_footprints.pretty/).

+### KiCad 8 Contents

+* Project-specific symbols file.
+Use with schematic editor. [kicad_libraries_v1/stem_piano_symbols.kicad_sym](kicad_libraries_v1/stem_piano_symbols.kicad_sym)
+* Directory of project-specific footprints for the printed circuit board (PCB) layout: [kicad_libraries_v1/stem_piano_footprints.pretty/](kicad_libraries_v1/stem_piano_footprints.pretty/).

 ## Design Rule Checking

 Schematic design rule check possible warnings and errors:
 *	**Error**: power pin not driven.
 Why does this happen?
 Some symbols do not match the power type on pins.
 For example, using a header to jumper power.
-Fix by creating specific symbols for these cases.
+Could fix (future) by creating specific symbols for these cases or adding PWR_FLAG.
 As long as know why the error happens for each case, it is ok.
 * **Error**: no simulation model.
 Why does this happen?
 Upgrading between KiCad versions.
 Select ignore SPICE model issue in the Electrical Rules settings.
 * **Warning**: symbol has been modified in library.
 Why does this happen?
 Upgrading between KiCad versions.